jamesnet214/wpf-xaml-binding/README.md

 </StackPanel>
 ```
 > However, there are very few cases where Value Type is binding directly into DataContext.
-Why?
 Because we're going to bind an object.

-### And, Another type
+### And, another type
 Not only String but also various types are possible.
 Because DataContext is an object type.

-### Finaly
+### Finally
 #### DataContext, ****
 > In using Binding at WPF, most developers are not fully aware of the existence, function and importance of DataContext.
 It may mean that Binding is being connected by luck.

-> Especially if you are responsible for or participating in a large WPF project, you need to be able to understand and understand the DataContext hierarchy of the application more clearly.
-In addition, introducing WPF's various popular MVVM Framework systems in the absence of this DataContext concept will create even greater limitations on functional implementation and freedom.
+> Especially if you are responsible for or participating in a large WPF project, you should understand the DataContext hierarchy of the application more clearly.
+In addition, the introduction of WPF's various popular MVVM Framework systems without this DataContext concept will create even greater limitations in implementing functions freely.

 ## Binding